Columbia Nursing Home Abuse Lawyers at Strom Law Firm

 Nursing Home Abuse Attorneys in Columbia

-If so, call our Columbia Nursing Home Abuse Lawyers at Strom Law Firm to discuss a path forward.
+If so, call our Columbia Nursing Home Abuse Lawyers at Strom Law Firm to discuss a path forward with one of our experienced nursing home abuse attorneys.

 Recently, it was estimated that 2,200,000 people in the United States live in nursing homes and long-term care facilities.
 According to data from AARP, over 14% of South Carolina’s population, in excess of 85,000 people, are over 65 years of age.
 In the coming years, many of these individuals may require care in long-term residential and skilled nursing facilities.
-These facilities charge significant sums promising assistance and needed care.
-Meanwhile, too many nursing home facilities and administrators fail to prioritize residential care, from negligently hiring unqualified staff, to inadequately monitoring, training, or otherwise providing necessary resources for nurses, staff and other personnel.
+Nursing Homes charge significant sums promising assistance and needed care.
+Meanwhile, too many nursing home facilities and administrators fail to prioritize residential client care, from negligently hiring unqualified staff, to inadequately monitoring, training, or otherwise providing necessary resources for nurses, staff, and other personnel.
 Alternatively, many homes overwork and underpay their staff.
-These unfortunate conditions sometimes, regrettably, lead to injuries from a practice called nursing home abuse or neglect.
+These unfortunate conditions sometimes, regrettably, lead to nursing home patients sustaining injuries from a practice called nursing home abuse or neglect.

 Types of Nursing Facilities